COLUMBIA RECORDS (AUSTRALIA)

 The Columbia label in Australasia

-Columbia and its sister labels HMV and Parlophone were among the most successful and popular labels in Australasia, yet there is suprisingly little information about their history.
-It is known Columbia Graphophone UK established an Australian subsidiary sometime in the early 1920s, and discographical information published on the New Zealand 78 Records website confirms that the company was manufacturing records in Sydney as early as 1926.
+Columbia and its sister labels HMV and Parlophone were among the most successful popular music labels in Australasia, yet there is suprisingly little information about their history.
+It is known that Columbia Graphophone (UK) established an Australian subsidiary in the early 1920s, and discographical information published on the New Zealand 78 Records website confirms that the company was manufacturing records in Sydney as early as 1926.

-Labels of Australian Columbia 78rpm records from the 1950s carry the credit "Manufactured for Columbia Graphophone (Australia) Pty Ltd", indicating that Columbia was still trading under that name in the late 1950s, but by the time of the release of Johnny Ashcroft's Little Boy Lost" in 1960, the label bore the credit "Made in Australia by EMI (Australia) Ltd".
-It appears that Columbia Graphophone (Australia) and the Columbia label were formally incororpated into EMI (Australia) ca. 1958, presumably at about the same time that EMI closed down the Regal Zonophone label, discontinued its production of 78rpm records and switched to the new vinyl microgroove format.
+Labels of Australian Columbia 78rpm records from the 1950s carry the credit "Manufactured for Columbia Graphophone (Australia) Pty Ltd", indicating that Columbia was still trading under that name in the late 1950s, but when Johnny Ashcroft's single Little Boy Lost" was released in 1960, the label bore the credit "Made in Australia by EMI (Australia) Ltd".
+It appears that Columbia Graphophone (Australia) and the Columbia label were formally incororpated into EMI (Australia) around 1958; this was at about the same time that EMI closed down the Regal Zonophone label, discontinued production of 78rpm shellac records and switched to the new vinyl microgroove format.

 EMI dominated the Australasian music industry in the post-war period, and it exerted a tremendous influence over the direction and development of music in Australia.
-In the 1950s and early 1960s, following the deactivation of the old Regal Zonophone label, Columbia took over a number of Australian artists who had reocrded for RZ, notably country singers Slim Dusty, Reg Lindsay, Smoky Dawson, Buster Noble, Rick & Thel Carey and Chad Morgan; in the 1960s Columbia Australia also gave local release to singles by UK-based Australian performers including Rolf Harris, Frank Ifield and The Seekers.
+In the 1950s and early 1960s, following the closure of Regal Zonophone, Columbia took over a number of Australian artists who had recorded for RZ, notably the "hilbilly" (country) singers Slim Dusty, Reg Lindsay, Smoky Dawson, Buster Noble, Rick & Thel Carey and Chad Morgan.
+In the 1960s Columbia Australia also gave local release to singles by UK-based Australian performers including Rolf Harris, Frank Ifield and The Seekers.

-In the 1960s Columbia was one of Australia's most successful pop labels, releasing classic recordings by many top local acts including The Twilights, The Masters Apprentices, The Groove and Russell Morris, as well as giving a local release to the very successful UK recordings by British-based Australian performers like Rolf harris, Frank Ifield and of course The Seekers.
-Columbia's biggest local pop success in the late 1960s was Russell Morriss, whose first two solo singles "The Real Thing" and its 'sequel' "Part III Into Paper Walls" were back-to-back #1 hits.
+In the 1960s Columbia became one of Australia's most successful pop labels, releasing classic recordings by many top Australian acts including The Twilights, The Masters Apprentices, The Groove and Russell Morris, as well as giving a local release to UK-produced recordings by Australian performers Rolf Harris, Frank Ifield and The Seekers.
+Columbia's biggest local pop success in the late 1960s was Russell Morris, whose first two solo singles "The Real Thing" and its 'sequel' "Part III Into Paper Walls" were back-to-back #1 hits in 1969.

-In 1968 EMI Australia ended the separate cataloguing systems used on its house labels and on the labels it distributed, including Capitol, Decca, Deram, London, Stateside and Tamla-Motown.
-They combined all labels into a single unified numbering system which began at 8301.
-The '8000' series was presumably chosen because Parlophone's cataloguing, the highest range in use at the time, was numbered in the low 8000s.
+In 1968 EMI Australia ended the separate cataloguing systems used on its house labels, and on the labels it distributed, including Capitol, Decca, Deram, London, Stateside and Tamla-Motown.
+They combined all house and licenced labels under a single unified numbering system, which began at 8301.
+The '8000' series was chosen because Parlophone's cataloguing, the highest range in use at the time, was by then numbered in the low 8000s.

 The Columbia label was retired in Australia in 1972 and replaced by the new EMI Records imprint.